pikatoste/test.sh/README.md

 * If SUBSHELL is set to 'never', there are no specific requirements.

-* Otherwise, if REENTER is true, the source command should be after function definitions and any code that affects these functions, such as variable assignments.
+* Otherwise, if REENTER is true, the source command should be after function definitions and before code at the main level.
+Any code before test.sh is sourced will be reexecuted in each subshell invocation.
 You should organize your script as follows: _function definitions_, _source test.sh_,
 _main code_.